tejasvaidya01/sample01/README.md

 README will provide an overview and index of all examples and some hints that apply to all the sub-project examples.

-- [01-Simplest]
+- [01-Simple]

-  At 132 LOC this is about the simplest 3 page example of this particular framework I could come up with.
-It is a self-contained single script with all code encapsulated within classes.
+  At 90 LOC this is about the simplest 3 page example of this particular framework style I could come up with.
+It is a self-contained single script withall code encapsulated within classes.

 - [02-Styled]

+  Funcionally similar to the above barebones example but with a small amount of inline CSS to provide a minimum of style along with the Roboto font from Google CDN.

+- [03-Plugins]

-  Funcionally similar to the above barebones example but with a reasonable stylesheet (2.4K 130 sloc) and the Roboto font from Google CDN.
-It also includes a simple AJAX link on the About page that dumps the main global output array using the ultra simple remote API.
+  A simple example of providing "plugins" which are basically the model of the traditional MVC coding style.
+It also includes a simple AJAX link on the About page that dumps the main global output array using the ultra simple remote XHR API.
 There is also an example of passing a success/error message back into the same page but it will be replaced with session vars in one of the next examples.

-- [03-MVC]

-  Split up the basic functionality of the previous Styled example into the three traditional model, view, controller (MVC) classes.

-- [04-Autoload]

-  Add a simple `spl_autoload_register()` function to autoload the split out MVC classes.

-- [05-Themes]
+- [04-Themes]

   Extend the above example to include basic themeing classes and methods.

+- [05-Autoload]

+  Add a simple `spl_autoload_register()` function to autoload the split out plugin and theme classes.

+- [06-Session]

+  TODO:

+- [07-PDO]

+  TODO:

+- [08-Users]

+  TODO:

+- [05-Auth]

+  TODO:

+- [10-Files]

+  TODO:

 The associated example README files will act as both code comments and general documentation for each project and an easy way to follow along is